sks-666/sks/README.md

 # Hi there 👋

-I'm the founder of **GeometryCraft**, a vibrant hub for digital solution enthusiasts.
+I'm the founder of **SSOMAI**, a vibrant hub for digital solution enthusiasts.
 We believe that *knowledge is powerful*, and we strive to use it wisely to make a positive impact.

 ## Join Us in Making a Difference